onflow/flow-ft/README.md

 # Running Automated Tests

-You can find automated tests in the `fungible_token_test.go` file.
-It uses the transaction templates that are contained in the `fungible_templates.go` file.
+You can find automated tests in the `lib/go/test/token_test.go` file.
+It uses the transaction templates that are contained in the `lib/go/templates/transaction_templates.go` file.
 Currently, these rely on a dependency from a private dapper labs repository to run, so external users will not be able to run them.
 We are working on making all of this public so anyone can run tests, but haven't completed this work yet.

-# Payment ID solution for Custodial Deposits

-We have included a simple example of a contract and resource that could be used by custodial services to be able to accept deposits from their customers.
-This is included in `src/contracts/CustodialDeposit.cdc`.
-The service would deploy the contract to their account, which stores the special `DepositResource` into their storage and published a reference, then users could use transactions like `src/transactions/custodial_deposit.cdc` to deposit their tokens into the account.
-Each deposit has to include a payment ID, or tag as we call it in the contract, to indicate which account it corresponds to.
-The resource emits an event that the service can watch for to see which user's account to credit.

-To test, if you have already deployed `FungibleToken.cdc` and `FlowToken.cdc` to accounts 1 and 2, respectively:

-1. Deploy `CustodialDeposit.cdc` to account `0x04`
-2. Switch to Account `0x03` and submit the `custodial_deposit.cdc` transaction.

 ## License